andreakoelzsch/hi_outdoor_recreation_analysis/README.md

 Key-Pair-Id=\[your Cloudfront-Key-Pair-Id\]&Policy=\[your Cloudfront-Policy\]&Signature=\[your Cloudfront-Signature\]

-Copy and paste this text as the parameter for the Strava Cookie Values that the tool prompts for.
+Copy and paste this text as the parameter for the Strava Cookie Values that the app prompts for.

 ### Output data
 MovingPandas TrajectoryCollection in Movebank format.